(All fields required)

 Autism spectrum disorders; pediatric neurology; psychosocial issues in children with chronic illness

-Rebecca J. Taylor, RN, MSN, CNP Nurse Practitioner, Developmental and Behavioral Pediatrics
+Rebecca J. Taylor, MSN, APRN, CNP Nurse Practitioner, Division of Developmental and Behavioral Pediatrics

 RN: Ohio State University, Columbus, Ohio, 1975.